Learn how to tan a deer hide without the harsh chemicals.

 Clean up the skin

-Once you have the hide off the animal, it’s time to clean it up further.
+Once you have the hide off the animal, it's time to clean it up even more.
 Remove extra fat and meat with a sharp knife.
 Then, scrap the skin with a serrated knife.
-This is not an easy task, but it’s the most important.
-Clean off the hide well.
+This is not an easy task, but it's the most important for the tanning process.
+Clean both the flesh side and the hair side of the hide.

 Salt and Soak